Stoxum/casinocoin-dev-portal/content/tutorial-paychan.md

 # Payment Channels Tutorial

-Payment Channels are an advanced feature for sending "asynchronous" CSC payments that can be divided into very small increments and settled later.
-This tutorial walks through the entire process of using a payment channel, with examples using the [JSON-RPC API](reference-casinocoind.html) of a local `casinocoind` server.
+Payment Channels are an advanced feature for sending "asynchronous" STM payments that can be divided into very small increments and settled later.
+This tutorial walks through the entire process of using a payment channel, with examples using the [JSON-RPC API](reference-stoxumd.html) of a local `stoxumd` server.

 ## Background

 The process of using a payment channel always involves two parties, a payer and a payee.
-The payer is an individual person or institution using the CSC Ledger who is a customer of the payee.
-The payee is a person or business who is doing business on the CSC Ledger (CSC Ledger), receiving CSC as payment for goods or services.
+The payer is an individual person or institution using the STM Ledger who is a customer of the payee.
+The payee is a person or business who is doing business on the STM Ledger (STM Ledger), receiving STM as payment for goods or services.

 The types of goods and services are not defined by the software or in this tutorial.
 However, the types of goods and services that are a good fit for payment channels are: